EdoVanAsseldonk/CurlyBracketsOld/README.md

 **Lead software developer and architect for the BSS of T-Mobile Thuis.**

 ## Veliq / Universit
-Sep 2014 - Dec 2017
+Jun 2014 - Dec 2017

-**Lead software developer and architect for the E-commerce cloud platform**
+**Lead software developer and architect for E-commerce cloud platform**

+## Ministerie van Binnenlandse Zaken
+Jan 2012 - May 2014

+**Lead software developer and architect for systemsn related to publicating laws and regulations**

 ## Other

+**C# developer**

 # Contact
 edovanasseldonk@outlook.com